Kirkland Zoning Code Chapter 95

 Staff memos and the recorded presentations for the associated meeting dates can be found on the applicable web pages: Planning Commission, Houghton Community Council, or City Council.

-Your input on the proposed amendments is encouraged.
+The public hearing has been closed for written and oral testimony and the Planning Commission has made their recommendations on the draft code to the City Council.
+All public comments on the tree code amendment project received up to December 12, 2019 can be viewed at this link.
 Please visit this web page for updates, attend public meetings, or contact staff for more information.
 Thank you for being engaged in your community!

 -Subscribe to receive email announcements

--In-person comments may be given to the Planning Commissioners at study session meetings
+-In-person comments may be given to the City Councilmembers at the study session meeting

 -Submit written comments to Deb Powers.